MoSuperCode/Routenplaner/tour-planner-protocol.md

    - Distance (km)
    - Estimated time (minutes)
 3. The user fills in the necessary details
-4. The user can optionally click "Calculate Route" to automatically determine distance and time
+4. The user can optionally click "Calculate Route" to automatically determine distance and time // work in progress
 5. The user clicks "Save" to create the tour or "Cancel" to abort
 6. If saved, the new tour appears in the tour list and is selected automatically